Las Vegas shooting: Remembering the fallen

 “If he knew [you], he loved you.
 That’s just how he cared for people,” Hood said.

-Davis was reportedly on a guys' trip, which included Thomas Day Jr., who was also killed during the attack, the Press-Enterprise reported.
+Davis was reportedly on a guys' trip that included Thomas Day Jr., who was also killed during the attack, the Press-Enterprise reported.
 Berta Garcia, the co-ed director for USA Softball of Southern California, told the newspaper that Day was “like a second dad” to Davis.

 “They grew up playing fast-pitch softball together,” Garcia said.
 “Tom kind of guided him.”